MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **name**

-The Id or name of the code component.
+The ID or name of the code component.

 **property**